-- 1. [12 points] Read each of the following news stories about malware: - (a) ENISA reports a 30% increase in crypto-jacking incidents year-on-year in 2020, and they have only increased since.
+1. [12 points] Read each of the following news stories about malware:

+- (a) ENISA reports a 30% increase in crypto-jacking incidents year-on-year in 2020, and they have only increased since.
 Crypto-jacking uses the victim's computing resources (usually CPU) to mine cryptocurrencies for the attacker.
 Crypto-jacking can be done by background scripts on a webpage.
 Webpages that are otherwise useful to visit are particularly powerful attack vectors.
 The resources stolen is not large enough to be noticeable to a victim. - (b) In 2013, the New York Times reported that the Dual_EC_DRBG random number generator has a potential backdoor.
 The NSA is the sole editor of this algorithm's standard.
 The backdoor allows an attacker to fully compromise cryptography based on this tool.
 RSA Security started using Dual_EC_DRBG as its standard RNG for some of its software after accepting \$10 million from the NSA. - (c) Pegasus is a powerful piece of malware developed by the NSO Group that has frequently been used for surveillance on high-profile targets such as politicians and human-rights activists.
 Attackers exploited a zero-day vulnerability in the Safari Webkit by sending a file to a victim that appears to be a GIF file, but clicking on it would cause surveillance software to be installed on their iPhone.
-A 2021 report by Amnesty International shows that it has been used in thousands of attacks over the three preceding years. - (d) The Meris botnet broke several records for DDoS volume in 2021.
-It compromises MikroTik routers with a directory traversal vulnerability that allows remote attackers to steal the admin password of the device to gain full control over it.
-With 250,000 such routers, Cloudflare estimates that Meris targeted approximately 50 different websites a day, demanding ransoms and DDoSing websites that refused to pay.
+A 2021 report by Amnesty International shows that it has been used in thousands of attacks over the three preceding years. - (d) CVE-2023-28771 is a new vulnerability in Zyxel firewall devices being exploited by major botnets such as Mirai.
+A single packet is sufficient to trigger the exploit and give attacker full control over the target device.
+The vulnerability exists in an error logging function, which attempts to echo (print) an error message into logfile, but the attacker can change the error message to terminate the echo and cause an arbitrary command to be run as root.
+(For further details see https://attackerkb.com/topics/N3i8dxpFKS/cve-2023-28771/rapid7-analysis) The Mirai botnet is widely used as a DDoS attack network.